 (All should be scored out of 100, N = number of variables used)

-(Turnover rate - number of hired employees who were fired / quit, divided by total number hired).
+(Turnover rate = the number of hired employees who were fired or quit, divided by the total number hired).

-If you're interested in using this formula to measure quality of hire, we recommend that you think long and hard about the input variables that you'd like to use to measure performance, and tweak it over time fit your organization’s needs.
+If you’re interested in using this formula to measure quality of hire, we recommend that you think long and hard about the input variables that you’d like to use to measure performance, and tweak it over time fit your organization’s needs.

-It's unlikely to be perfect off the bat, but it should give you a solid starting point.
+It’s unlikely to be perfect straight away, but it should give you a solid starting point.

 Why measure quality of hire in the first place?